Currently listening to: 「DietCoke」- TORIENA

 Caught up on The Expanse T.V. series today, I quite enjoyed it.
 An old friend gave me the first book in the series, Leviathan Wakes last year, but I didn't find it all that enjoyable.
 Quit before Eros.
 Reading it right after Liu's Three Body trilogy was perhaps the wrong move.
 Despite both being hard science-fiction, Liu's masterpiece trilogy is a difficult thing to follow-up.
 After watching the show though, I think I'll give the books another shot.

-I finally got ahold of Gibson's Neuromancer, loving it so far.
+I finally got around to reading Gibson's Neuromancer, loving it so far.
 The parts about Ninsei made nostalgic for the antics of Kabukicho, Juso and Shinsaibashi.

 Managed to get my hands on a copy of Charles Yu's Sorry Please Thank You, my favorite short story collection.
 Looking forward to rereading it for the first time in years.
 Yu really kicked off my love for magical realism and literary fiction generally.
 Without reading him, I probably would not have gone on to read the likes of Dennis Johnson or maybe even Murakami.